saifahmadgit/Diffusion_model_for_path_planning/README.md

 The app loads the latest available checkpoint automatically and displays all generated path samples side by side in the browser.

+If running on a remote server, the app can still be accessed from a local machine.
+Gradio will print a public URL in the terminal (e.g. `https://xxxxxxxxxxxx.gradio.live`) that can be opened in any browser.
+The link is valid for 72 hours.

 ---

 ## Difficulties & Solutions